alias-comandos-linux-en-windows

 Linux Commands Aliases in Windows

-To make my life easier in Windows, and not suffer all day when switching from one OS to another, a “trick” I have is to create certain aliases for Linux commands to their Windows equivalent.
+To make my life easier in Windows, and not suffer all day when switching from one OS to another, a little “trick” I have is to create certain aliases for Linux commands to their Windows equivalent.

-How to set the Aliases
+How to Set Up the Aliases

 For example with this CMD command